shiro-saber/node-env-installer/README.md

 The plugin is looking for a package.json file to get a NodeJS version and then set it as the current using version.

+After getting a node version, if the version is not currently installed in the machine this plugin will install it for you.

 ## Plugin Requirements

 For the use of this plugin it's required the installation of: